Religion in Greenland: Catholicism

 The Catholic Church in Greenland is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.
 There are very few Catholics in this overwhelmingly Protestant territory.
 There are 50 registered Catholics and only approximately 4 native Greenlander Catholics out of a population of 57,000.
 They are part of the only Catholic parish in Greenland, in Nuuk, Greenland's capital.
 The whole island is under the jurisdiction of the Diocese of Copenhagen.

 Catholicism was introduced to Greenland in the 11th century with the help of the King of Norway, establishing the first churches in the Western Hemisphere, and after much effort, the people of Greenland received a bishop.
 The church thrived with the Norse colony which saw its peak in the 14th century, and had an active relationship with Scandinavia and the European continent; the church also participated in the European exploration of the Americas.
 The abandonment of the colony around 1450 ended any church presence in Greenland and the Protestant Reformation in Denmark effectively shut Greenland from any Catholic presence until the 20th century, when freedom of religion was declared and a small permanent Catholic presence reestablished.

 Greenland was part of the "Apostolic Prefecture of the Arctic Pole" based in Norway from 1855 to 1868.
 Since that time, Greenland has been under the Danish Catholic hierarchy, first the Apostolic Prefecture of Copenhagen, which was raised to a Vicariate Apostolic, and later a full Catholic Diocese.
 The territory was under the jurisdiction of the Vicar Apostolic of Copenhagen in the early 20th century.
 Catholic priests have been visiting Greenland since 1930, after the Bishop of Copenhagen, Benedictine monk Theodore Suhr, received permission from the Vatican to ask the Missionary Oblates of Mary Immaculate to missionize there.
 Catholic priests have also served with the United States military as chaplains in the 20th century.

 State-enforced Lutheranism was kept in place until 1953 when religious liberty was declared.
 In the summer of 1980, the Little Sisters of Jesus established a fraternity in Nuuk with three sisters.
 In 2007, a global environmental summit was held in Nuuk at their Catholic church, which was attended by Catholic, Orthodox and United Nations officials, with the approval of Pope Benedict XVI.

 Inuit spiritual beliefs

 Ethnographically 80% of the population is divided between the Inuit population and population mixed with Inuit and Danish.
 It is said that the Inuit population is descended from Siberians who crossed from Asia to North America on that island.
 Although less than 1% of the residents practice Inuit spiritual beliefs, the presence of shamanism is widespread.

 Islam

-As of 2019, the only known Muslim living in Greenland is Lebanese citizen Wassam Azaqeer, who lives in Nuuk, where he runs a restaurant.
+As of 2019, the only known Muslim living in Greenland is a Lebanese citizen named Wassam Azaqeer, who lives in Nuuk, where he runs a restaurant.